nggeoktheng/rock-paper-scrissors/README.md

-# rock-paper-scrissors
+# Rock Paper Scrissors

-Applying JavaScript concepts to my first JavaScript project.
+* Applying JavaScript concepts such as DOM manipulation and events
+* Create user interface to make the game more interactive

+# Credit
 Emojis credit to: emojipedia.org/